-A very smart executive coach and governance and leadership consultant, Les Wallace with Signature Resources often refer to a concept of leading from your chair.
+A brilliant executive coach and governance and leadership consultant, Les Wallace with Signature Resources often refer to a concept of leading from your chair.
 Leading from your chair requires us to look at leadership with two fresh perspectives.

-The first way to view leadership is understanding that regardless of what role you have in an organization you have a responsibility to be a leader with your peers, your bosses and those you collaborate with.
-This form of leadership acknowledges three important truths:
+The first way to view leadership is understanding that regardless of what role you have in an organization you have a responsibility to be a leader with your peers, your bosses and those with whom you collaborate.
+This form of leadership acknowledges three essential truths:

 1. You are an expert at the job you are performing